-Movies are a great way to learn from others as stories, fiction and non fiction, are taught to the viewer in an easy to understand way.
-There’s a lot to be learnt from these stories as they show you how exceptional people who have come before you have done it.
-These must watch movies for all aspiring entrepreneurs are:
+Movies are a great way to learn from others as stories, fiction, and non-fiction, are taught to the viewer in an easy-to-understand way.
+There’s a lot to be learned from these stories as they show you how exceptional people who have come before you have done it.
+These must-watch movies for all aspiring entrepreneurs are:

 1. The Godfather

 One of the greatest films in the world based on the best book I’ve ever read.
 The Godfather is the story about the growth of a small family business as it becomes the largest organized crime family in New York, fighting off opposition at any expense.
 The Godfather and his son Michael Corleone are the brains behind the family and this film gives you an insight into what it takes to become one of the most powerful family businesses in the country.

 Lie.
 Cheat.
 Steal.
 All In A Day’s Work.

 In the fast paced world of Chicago real estate, competition and incentive is what decides who’s the best.
 That’s why they’re having a little sales competition – First prize is a Cadillac El Dorado, second prize is a set of steak knives, third prize is you’re fired.
 With stakes that high, and the pressure on, the salesmen show that they’re willing to do anything it takes to succeed in business, but the most interesting part of this is film, is what exactly that is.

 In the life of an ambitious young stockbroker, Bud Fox will do just about anything it takes to succeed, and for him, that includes a little bit of insider trading.
 See what happens when the desire to succeed takes over your life and the motto of ‘Greed is good’ directs how you do business.
 But what happens when you’re pushed to your limits and asked to do something you can’t or won’t do?
 Suddenly everything comes to a head when Fox is asked to help do something, not only illegal, but morally reprehensible.

 There are no rules in The Game.